NYULibraries/primo-explore-custom-requests/README.md

 |---|---|---|
 `buttonIds`| `Array`| List of keys that for conditionally rendered `buttons`.
 `buttonGenerators` |`Object`| Key-value reference of functions used generate button properties for custom `buttons`.
-`showButtons`|`Object`|  Key-value reference of functions used determine whether a custom link from `buttons` is rendered.
 |`noButtonsText`|`String` (optional) |Message to show if no buttons were generated from `buttonGenerators`.
 Default: `Request not available`.
-`hideDefaultRequest`| `Function` (optional) | Used to determine whether to hide all the default, out-of-the-box request buttons for specific items within a location.
+`hideDefaultRequests`| `Function` (optional) | Used to determine whether to hide all the default, out-of-the-box request buttons for specific items within a location.
 Default: hide none.
-`hideCustomRequest`| `Function` (optional) | Used to determine whether to hide all the custom request buttons for specific items within a location.
+`showCustomRequests`| `Function` (optional) | Used to determine whether to hide all the custom request buttons for specific items within a location.
 Default: hide none.
 | `values` | `Object` (optional) | Dictionary used for arbitrary data and utility functions that may be used in other aspects of your configuration.

 ### `config.buttonIds`